prnxdev/MTA_rounded_rectangle/README.md

 ```

 #### TODO
 Add antyaliasing.
-Meybe to add more performance (not tested, just wrote and pulled).
 If you know how to make code better - DO IT!
 YES, YOU CAN!
 YESTERDAY YOU SAID TOMORROW!

 cheers.